What is donning and doffing?

-Examples of activities during regular work hours that generally are compensable include coffee breaks; fire drills; meal periods if the employee is not relieved of all duties, if the employee is not free to leave his post, or if the time is less than 30 minutes; and, rest periods of 20 minutes for less.
+Examples of activities during regular work hours that generally are compensable include coffee breaks, fire drills, meal periods if the employee is not off-duty, and periods where the employee is not free to leave their post.

-Examples of non-compensable time during regulate work hours include absence for illness or vacation unless paid on a salary basis; meal period while on out-of-town business; training programs if attendance is voluntary and not directly related to employee’s present job; and travel from home to work site and vice versa.
+Examples of non-compensable time during regular work hours include absence for illness or vacation unless paid on a salary basis, meal periods while on out-of-town business, training programs if attendance is voluntary and not directly related to employee’s present job, and travel from home to work site and vice versa.

 Generally, FLSA law stipulates that time spent donning and doffing specialized protective gear is compensable time.
-However, courts may have different opinions about whether time spent donning and doffing protective gear that is not unique or specialized must be compensated.
+However, courts may have different opinions about whether to mandate compensation for time spent donning and doffing protective gear that is not unique or specialized.

-A common type of claim in FLSA collective actions is for unpaid wages or overtime for time nonexempt employees spend donning and doffing.
+A common claim in FLSA collective actions is for failure to compensate time that nonexempt employees spend donning and doffing.

-Donning and doffing cases usually involve industries where employees are required to put on and take off protective clothing as a prerequisite for doing their job, but companies do not pay employees for the time spent donning the protective gear and/or doffing the protective gear at the beginning and end of a shift, or during break periods throughout the workday.
-However, in these cases, most of the time the protective clothing is not only required, it is often an essential part of the production process that guarantees the quality of the product.
+Donning and doffing cases usually involve industries requiring employees to wear protective clothing in order to do their job.
+Some companies do not pay employees for time spent donning and doffing the protective gear.
+This includes both at the beginning and end of a shift as well as during break periods.
+However, the protective clothing is often not only essential, it is also a critical part of the production process that guarantees the quality of the product.